dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-properties.md

 - your `snapshots/` directory (as defined by the [`snapshot-paths` config](/reference/project-configs/snapshot-paths)).
 - your `models/` directory (as defined by the [`model-paths` config](/reference/project-configs/model-paths))

+Note, in Versionless and dbt v1.9 and later, snapshots are defined in an updated syntax using a YAML file within your `snapshots/` directory (as defined by the [`snapshot-paths` config](/reference/project-configs/snapshot-paths)).
+For faster and more efficient management, consider the updated snapshot YAML syntax, [available in Versionless](/docs/dbt-versions/versionless-cloud) or [dbt Core v1.9 and later](/docs/dbt-versions/core).

 </VersionBlock>

 We recommend that you put them in the `snapshots/` directory.
 You can name these files `whatever_you_want.yml`, and nest them arbitrarily deeply in subfolders within the `snapshots/` or `models/` directory.